rishavbhurtel/scrapping-using-selenium-and-scrapy/README.md

 # url-extraction
-i extracted the categories, subcategories and the url of the company from the sit Trust Pilot which is one of the largest public review website for almost everything.
+i extracted the categories, subcategories and the url and the comments of the perticular company from the site trustpilot.com which is one of the largest public review website for almost everything. using selenium and scrapy